Skete: Early history

-It is impossible to talk about the earliest Skete communities without touching briefly on the early days of monasticism itself.
-The earliest monks were simply men who fled civilization to lead an ascetic lifestyle alone in the desert.
+The earliest monks were men who fled civilization to lead an ascetic lifestyle alone in the desert.
 Early desert ascetics have been chronicled as far back as the writings of Eusebius.
-In his book Church history or Ecclesiastical History, he writes of early desert fathers who left civilization behind to wander the desert, eventually drawing a following and settling down into monastic communities.
+In his book Church History or Ecclesiastical History, he writes of early desert fathers who left civilization behind to wander the desert, eventually drawing a following and settling down into monastic communities.
 The problem with these earliest writings is that no distinction is made between those who fled civilization for ascetic reasons, and those who fled to avoid persecution.
 Another problem is that early accounts of monastic life are greatly exaggerated, leading some scholars to calculate that if these reports were taken at face value the monasteries were larger than the entire populations of the countries where they were founded.
 The only thing that is absolutely certain from these early writings is that some early religious figures did flee to the seclusion of the desert while others had a legitimate calling.

 Whether fleeing persecution or fleeing civilization, the monks who retreated to the Scetis valley in Egypt eventually began to draw followers.
 The inherent problem with attracting followers is that it defeated the original goal of seeking solitude.
 Early communities began forming, with the monks building small one- or two-room cells or occupying caves.
 Eventually, these small communities would draw more people, leading to the need for a simple, communal infrastructure.
 The monks would work together to build a church, then retreat to the solitude of their cells or caves to embrace the (at least partial) hermetic and ascetic lifestyle.
 After building a communal church they could gather for the weekly liturgy or Eucharist.